Kristina01111000/Drws_site/README.md

 	- yearly scorecard ink: https://docs.google.com/spreadsheets/d/1IxK22ihszAVXQgxLD9di-MhoP3kERT8SlfXiGddOmhc/edit
 	- check names of lessons on promo page when new youtube video is dropped
 	- Monthly topics will be articles now, not a class
+	- page redirect completely turned off, might be that way now for sure

 To Do: